 With version 4.2, I turned my attention to facilitating rework in PAGE.
 That is, how do you use PAGE to tweak the GUI without loosing the supporting code that you have written?
 At the same time I want to allow one to view the changes with the run command button in the Python console.

-My answer is to separate the generation of the GUI code from the supporting code by placing the support portion of the automatically generated code into a separately generated module to be imported by the GUI module.
-That is, now PAGE generates two modules, one for the GUI and one for the supporting code complete with the necessary linkage.
+Starting with version 4.2, I have tried to separate as completely as possible the automatically generated GUI code from the added support code.
+My approach is to create the generated GUI code in one Python module and the supporting code including skeleton functions and Tk variables in a separate Python support module to be imported by the GUI module.
+That is, now PAGE generates two Python modules, one for the GUI and one for the supporting code complete with the necessary linkage.

 It may be instructive in that it exemplifies an application comprised of two top level windows where one of the windows accesses Tkinter variables in the second window.

-With chagrin, I apologize to PAGE user for not having thought of this solution to rework long ago.
+With chagrin, I apologize to the PAGE users for not having thought of this solution to rework long ago.
 Even though I have tested the idea with several examples, some of which are included in the section on examples, I worry that I have overlooked something big.
 So if you find any problems or oversights, please let me know.